June 29th – July 30th

-Registration for Summer Stretch 2020 will begin at 4:00 PM on Sunday, February 2nd and close at 5:00 PM on May 22nd.
-Students must currently be in the 7th-10th grades when they register.
+Registration for Summer Stretch 2020 will begin at 4:00 PM on Sunday, February 2nd and close at 5:00 PM on June 1st.
+Students must currently be in the 7th-10th grades (the 2019-2020 school year) when they register.
 Not all classes are open to all grades.
 Because classes tend to fill quickly, students may choose up to three of their top course preferences during registration.
 However, students are only accepted into one class.

 Applicants need to complete the online application and submit appropriate documentation to qualify for admission to the program.
 Applications are only considered complete after documentation has been submitted.

 Pathways to Qualify for a Summer Stretch Math Class

 Stretch applicants qualify by submitting documentation for ONE of the following:

 - Smarter Balanced (SBAC) scores or other standardized test (ITBS, SSAT, SCAT, CoGAT, ERB) scores in the 90th percentile or above in the quantitative section.
 For your reference, the minimum qualifying SBAC scores for tests taken the spring of 2019 are as follows: